AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 **Note:** In this case, the
 [default interactivity settings](#default_interactivity) do not apply.
 To bind legend items to elements of the chart, you have to use events – see the [Events](Events) article.

-Setting the source to `"categories"` may be reasonable if, for example, there is only one series:
+Setting the source to `"categories"` may be reasonable if there is only one series:

 {sample}CS\_Legend\_Basic\_03{sample}

-Also, you can create a custom legend....
+Also, you can create a fully custom legend and bind its items to the chart elements of your choice – for example, to chart points.
+Read more: [Individual Legend Items: Custom Items](Individual_Legend_Items#custom_items).

-* (?)
-Individual Legend Items
-* (?)
-You can also create a standalone legend to access advanced options, such as binding one legend to several charts.
+To access such advanced options as as linking the legend to several charts at once or showing multiple legends on one chart, use the standalone legend: [Standalone Legend](Standalone_Legend).

 ## Layout